natf17/nextjs-demo/README.md

 ## Add seasons

 Add an `Event Seasons` object corresponding to the current season for each event type.
+Populate the fields for each locale.

 ## Add events